jjessicacho/javascript-30-days-challenge/README.md

 #### Things I learned:
 - By using Reduce, add the total number of minutes, seconds and hours that is the actual videos

-### 19. Webcam
+---
+For the following challenges that include `package.json`:
-- How to open this file:
+- How to open the file:
-  - go to cmd
+  - go to `cmd`
-  - go to the file location "webcam"
+  - go to the file location
   - `npm install`
   - `npm start`

+*jason file is required for a local host (aka secure origin)*

+---
+### 19. Webcam

 #### Things I learned:
 - live video from webcam